 At MLA, we believe that all children should be exposed to music at an early age.
 Starting with Pre-K, we meet once a week to learn about different instruments, experiment with them, sing our favorite songs and move to the music!
 We perform twice a year for our parents at Fine Arts Night and at Graduation.

-All students are taught how to play the Irish penny whistle in 2nd grade, and from 3rd grade and up they have the choice to learn instruments such as banjo, guitar, and piano.
+All students are taught how to play as instrument starting in second grade.
+Options have included the Irish penny whistle, the Appalachian strum stick, and the ukulele.
+We also do a drumming unit each year!
 As students mature, Senora Jen gives them more choice regarding the songs to sing, which instruments to play, and the orchestration of the songs.
 We also have a partnership with the Playing for Change Foundation, an international foundation that promotes peace through music education.
-Our MLA students were featured on the Playing for Change website for their work in recording and making a music video for the song United, which they sang in five different languages.
-MLA is also proud to be a sister school to the Tintale music program in Nepal.
-We are able to write letters back and forth between our students as well as share music, dance, and culture.
+Our MLA students helped to create the sister school exchange program with the Playing for Change program.
+We have worked with a school in Tintale, Nepal, and currently are working with a school in Diamante, Argentina.

 Multicultural Music is a lively, hands-on class that is also a lot of fun.
-Together, we celebrate diversity of religions and ethnicity while using Spanish as a gateway to understand one language in more depth.
+Together, we celebrate diversity of religions and ethnicity while enjoying music!
 Parents are encouraged to bring their musical and linguistic talents to class or to be involved in practice, studio recording, etc.